Akashpandey0/BL_2115000098/readme.md

 ### 06th February

 - **What was taught**: class diagram, object diagram and sequence diagram.
-- **What i Learned**: practised of 2 question on diagram and  7 questions on aggregation association to enhance my skills.
+- **What i Learned**: practised of 2 question on diagram and  7 questions on aggregation association and composition to enhance my skills.

 [Topic]

 - class diagram
 - object diagram
 - sequence diagram
+- aggregation association and composition